 Knowledge Graph Embedding Models

 It combines entity and relation representations with an interaction function.
-On a very-high level, triple scores are obtained by first extracting the representations corresponding to the head and tail entity and relation (given as integer indices), and then uses the interaction interaction function to calculate a scalar score from them.
+On a very high-level, triple scores are obtained by first extracting the representations corresponding to the head and tail entity and relation (given as integer indices), and then uses the interaction function to calculate a scalar score from them.

-This tutorial gives a high-level overview of these components, and explains how to extend and modify them.
+This tutorial gives a high-level overview of these components, and explains how to select them.
+A detailed discussions of possible representations can be found here: Representations.
+Interaction functions are discussed in detail in Interaction Functions.

 Representation